University of Houston Law Center

 The University of Houston Law Center is the law school of the University of Houston in Houston, Texas.
 Founded in 1947, the Law Center is one of 12 colleges of the University of Houston, a state university.
 It is accredited by the American Bar Association and is a member of the Association of American Law Schools.
 The law school's facilities are located on the university's 667-acre campus in southeast Houston.

 The Law Center awards the Juris Doctor (J.D.) and Master of Laws (LL.M.) degrees.
-The law school ranked 56th in the 2018 U.S. News & World Report law school rankings.
+The law school ranked tied at 63rd in the 2025 U.S. News & World Report law school rankings, No. 12 in intellectual property law, No. 5 in part-time law and No. 9 in health law.